razoumov/chapel/03-domain-parallelism.md

 >> writeln(nodeID);
 >> ~~~

-This produced the following output clearly showing the "ghost points" and the stencil distribution for each mesh point:
+This produced the following output clearly showing the *ghost points* and the stencil distribution for each mesh point:

 ~~~